 - Selecting the option to block search engines from crawling the site is a mistake.
 Forgetting to remove the temporary robots.txt file we set up to block search engines while your site was under development is a slip.

 - In a payment system, not sending an error message when the transaction is not accepted.
-Leading user to falsely believe an order is placed even though no money is deducted from bank account.
+Leading user to falsely believe an order is placed even though no money is deducted from the bank account.

-- While asking user to submit a long form not putting the required symbol *.
+- While asking a user to submit a long form not putting the required symbol *.
 Leading a user to skip required information and hence leading to submission failure.

-- Asking users to rate a question on a scale of 1-3 whereas ideally the scale should 1-10.
+- Asking users to rate a question on a scale of 1-3 whereas ideally, the scale should 1-10.
 Leading to wrong interpretation and hence faulty insights.

 Some best practices to help users avoid “Mistakes Errors”

 It is very likely that users will commit mistakes when using any digital product but we can possibly reduce the errors by designing the products with user experience in mind by following ways:

 - Use of common design patterns to help users quickly understand how to achieve their goal.